 Production expense and development costs are deducted in the calculation of the Trust's share of net proceeds from properties underlying the 75% net profits interests.
 Accordingly, higher or lower production expense and development costs, without concurrent changes in revenue, will directly decrease or increase the amount received by the Trust for its 75% net profits interests.
-If development costs and production expense for properties underlying the 75% net profits in a particular state exceed the production proceeds from the properties, (as was the case with respect to the properties underlying the Texas working interests for all of 2020 and 2021 and with respect to the properties underlying the Oklahoma working interests for the 2020 distribution months of June through December and the 2021 distribution months of January through March) the Trust will not receive net profits income for those properties until future net proceeds from production in that state exceed the total of the excess costs plus accrued interest during the deficit period.
+If development costs and production expense for properties underlying the 75% net profits in a particular state exceed the production proceeds from the properties (as was the case with respect to the properties underlying the Texas working interests for all of 2021 and 2022 and with respect to the properties underlying the Oklahoma working interests for the 2021 distribution months of January through March and the 2022 distribution months of February, March, October, November and December), the Trust will not receive net profits income for those properties until future net proceeds from production in that state exceed the total of the excess costs plus accrued interest during the deficit period.
 Development activities may not generate sufficient additional revenue to repay the costs.